 Criteria JORC Code Explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
-Quality and adequacy of topographic control. • Data spacing and distribution Data spacing for reporting of Exploration Results.
+Quality and adequacy of topographic control.
+All data is spatially oriented by survey controls via direct pickups by the survey department.
+Drillholes are all surveyed downhole, deeper holes with a Gyro tool if required, the majority with single / multishot cameras.
+All drilling and resource estimation is preferentially undertaken in local mine grid at the various sites.
+Topographic control is generated from a combination of remote sensing methods and ground-based surveys.
+This methodology is adequate for the resources in question.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Data spacing is variable dependent upon the individual orebody under consideration.
 A lengthy history of mining has shown that this approach is appropriate for the Mineral Resource estimation process and to allow for classification of the resources as they stand.
 Compositing is carried out based upon the modal sample length of each individual do-main.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. underground infrastructure constraints / topography allows.
-Development sampling is nominally undertaken normal to the various orebodies.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. underground infrastructure constraints / topography allows. • Development sampling is nominally undertaken normal to the various orebodies. • Where drilling angles are sub optimal the number of samples per drill hole used in the estimation has been limited to reduce any potential bias.
 Sample security The measures taken to ensure sample security.
+It is not considered that drilling orientation has introduced an appreciable sampling bias.
 For samples assayed at on-site laboratory facilities, samples are delivered to the facility by Company staff.
 Upon delivery the responsibility for sample security and storage falls to the independent third-party operators of these facilities.
 For samples assayed off-site, samples are delivered to a third-party transport service, who in turn relay them to the independent laboratory contractor.
 Samples are stored securely until they leave site.
 Audits or reviews The results of any audits or reviews of sampling techniques and data Site generated resources and reserves and the parent geological data is routinely reviewed by the Westgold Corporate technical team.